care skills and care of the older person

 Why Choose Forus Training?

 Forus Training delivers the QQI Level 5 Healthcare Support Major Award (5M4339) as well as individual modules such as Care Skills (5N2770).
-The organisation is fully accredited by Quality and Qualifications Ireland (QQI), meaning that your qualification will be nationally recognised and aligned with the National Framework of Qualifications (NFQ) (Forus Training, 2024a).
+The organisation is fully accredited by Quality and Qualifications Ireland (QQI), meaning that your qualification will be nationally recognised and aligned with the National Framework of Qualifications (NFQ).

-The course is delivered using flexible, learner-centred methods — including online blended learning (Live and Online), 1-to-1 online tutorials (Online Anytime), and classroom (Classrom Near You) options — making it ideal for both new entrants and those already working in the healthcare sector (Forus Training, 2024b).
+The course is delivered using flexible, learner-centred methods — including online blended learning (Live and Online), 1-to-1 online tutorials (Online Anytime), and classroom (Classroom Near You) options — making it ideal for both new entrants and those already working in the healthcare sector.

 Forus Training's tutors combine industry experience with professional teaching expertise, ensuring that learners not only meet QQI requirements but also gain the confidence and empathy needed to succeed in a caring role.